 Currently chair of the Department of Visual Arts, Matthew Jesse Jackson teaches courses grounded primarily in the contemplation of cultural experience since 1945.
-His recent scholarship has focused on two related phenomena: the performative character of scholarly activity (the lecture) and the fictive character of scholarly narration (the text).
-Most of his work of the preceding decade, often produced with collaborators under the rubric of Our Literal Speed, has been dedicated to investigating how lectures and texts might manifest wisdom and knowledge.
-His newest book Il’ia i Emiliia Kabakovy (Moscow: Breus Foundation, 2019), a Russian-language survey of the art of Ilya and Emilia Kabakov, will be appearing later this year.
+His recent scholarship has focused on two related phenomena: the performative character of scholarly activity (“The Lecture”) and the fictive character of scholarly narration (“The Text”).
+Most of his work of the preceding decade, often produced with collaborators under the rubric of Our Literal Speed, has been dedicated to investigating the differing ways lectures and texts might manifest wisdom and knowledge.
+“Vernacular Modernism All Over the Deep South,” a research fiction by OLS, will appear in The Present Prospects of Social Art History, edited by Anthony Grudin and Robert Slifkin, in 2021.

-Along the way he co-authored and co-curated the book/exhibition Vision and Communism, while several of his texts appeared as the voice of the character “Matthew Jesse Jackson” in Christian Matthiessen’s remarkable “theory novels” On Tour Mit Art & Language und Niklas Luhmann (Berlin: Kulturverlag Kadmos, 2012) and Miller: Ein Theorie Roman in the Style of the Jackson Pollock Bar (Berlin: Kulturverlag Kadmos, 2018).
-Jackson’s own writing can be found in Apollo, ARS, Afterall, Artforum, Art Journal, ARTMargins, Berfrois, BlackBook, Bookforum, The Brooklyn Rail, caareviews, Critical Inquiry, InterReview, Journal of Comparative Literature and Aesthetics, M/E/A/N/I/N/G, Museum International, New Left Review, October, Oxford Art Journal, Shifter, Slavic Review, Slavic and East European Journal, Slavonic & East European Review, and Third Text.
+Along the way Jackson co-authored and co-curated the 2011 book/exhibition Vision and Communism, while several of his texts appeared as the voice of the character “Matthew Jesse Jackson” in Christian Matthiessen’s “theory novels” On Tour Mit Art & Language und Niklas Luhmann (Berlin: Kulturverlag Kadmos, 2012) and Miller: Ein Theorie Roman in the Style of the Jackson Pollock Bar (Berlin: Kulturverlag Kadmos, 2018).
+Jackson’s own writing can be found in Apollo, ARS, Afterall, Artforum, Art Journal, ARTMargins, Berfrois, BlackBook, Bookforum, The Brooklyn Rail, caareviews, Critical Inquiry, InterReview, Journal of Comparative Literature and Aesthetics, M/E/A/N/I/N/G, Museum International, New Left Review, October, Oxford Art Journal, Shifter, Slavic Review, Slavic and East European Journal, Slavonic East European Review, and Third Text.

 Jackson’s own research has been supported by fellowships and grants from the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Clark Art Institute, the Getty Research Institute, and the Social Science Research Council.
-He earned a Ph.D. in History of Art from the University of California, Berkeley thanks to Anne M. Wagner and T.J.
-Clark, and is also A.B.D. in Russian Literature, having been awarded M.Phil. and M.A. degrees from Columbia University.
+He earned a Ph.D. in History of Art from the University of California, Berkeley, thanks to Anne M. Wagner and T.J.
+Clark, and is also A.B.D. in Russian Literature, having been awarded M.Phil. and M.A. degrees at Columbia University.
 He graduated Phi Beta Kappa summa cum laude with a BA in French and German from the Florida State University.

-Jackson was born, raised, and (barely) graduated from high school among the gently rolling hills of Shelby County, Alabama and his current writing project is Vernacular Modernism All Over the Deep South.
+Jackson was born, raised, and (barely) graduated from high school among the gently rolling hills of Shelby County, Alabama and his current writing project is “probably amazing.”